Empire: Classical period

-The Axial Age (mid-First Millennium BC) witnessed unprecedented imperial expansion in the Indo-Mediterranean region and China.
+The Axial Age (mid-First Millennium BC) witnessed unprecedented imperial expansion in the Indo-Mediterranean region and China, distinguished as the most "dramatic" surge in premodern history.
+The array of successive and parallel empires of the Age makes "bewildering" impression on imperiometric experts.
+The Axial threshold is remarkable in world history.
+From 600 BC, the area of the largest empire would never fell below 2.0 e6km2 – a size never reached before 600 BC.
+The Colonial surge was less exponential.
+The Axial surge culminated with the Roman, Kushan and Han Empires ruling over as many as two-thirds of all people on Earth, the most extreme ever degree of imperial consolidation.
+The relative demographic size of the three largest empires in the world was not as massive before and ever since.

 The successful and extensive Achaemenid Empire (550–330 BC), also known as the first Persian Empire, covered Mesopotamia, Egypt, parts of Greece, Thrace, the Middle East, much of Central Asia, and North-Western India.
 It is considered the first great empire in history or the first "world empire".
 It was overthrown and replaced by the short-lived empire of Alexander the Great.
-His Empire was succeeded by three Empires ruled by the Diadochi—the Seleucid, Ptolemaic, and Macedonian, which, despite being independent, are called the "Hellenistic Empire" by virtue of their similarities in culture and administration.
+His Empire was succeeded by three Empires ruled by the Diadochi—the Seleucid, Ptolemaic, and Antigonid, which, despite being independent, are called the "Hellenistic Empire" by virtue of their similarities in culture and administration.

 Meanwhile, in the western Mediterranean the Empires of Carthage and Rome began their rise.
 Having decisively defeated Carthage in 202 BC, Rome defeated Macedonia in 200 BC and the Seleucids in 190–189 BC to establish an all-Mediterranean Empire.
 The Seleucid Empire broke apart and its former eastern part was absorbed by the Parthian Empire.
 In 30 BC Rome annexed Ptolemaic Egypt.

 In India during the Axial Age appeared the Maurya Empire—a geographically extensive and powerful empire, ruled by the Mauryan dynasty from 321 to 185 BC.
 The empire was founded in 322 BC by Chandragupta Maurya through the help of Chanakya, who rapidly expanded his power westward across central and western India, taking advantage of the disruptions of local powers following the withdrawal by Alexander the Great.
 By 320 BC, the Maurya Empire had fully occupied northwestern India as well as defeating and conquering the satraps left by Alexander.
-Under Emperor Asoka the Great, the Maurya Empire became the first Indian empire to conquer the whole Indian Peninsula — an achievement repeated only twice, by the Gupta and Mughal Empires.
-In the reign of Asoka Buddhism spread to become the dominant religion in many parts of the ancient India.
+Under Emperor Ashoka the Great, the Maurya Empire became the first Indian empire to conquer the whole Indian Peninsula — an achievement repeated only twice, by the Gupta and Mughal Empires.
+In the reign of Ashoka Buddhism spread to become the dominant religion in many parts of the ancient India.